Caucasian campaign of Pompey

 Caucasian campaign of Pompey (პომპეუსის ლაშქრობა კავკასიაში) was a military campaign led by Pompey that took place in 65 BC and was a consequence of the third Mithridatic War fought over Georgian lands and its neighboring frontiers.
 Rome sought to expand its influence and establish itself as the overlord of the Middle East.
-After conquering the Kingdom of Pontus and receiving the subjugation of Tigranes II of Armenia the Romans marched on the Kingdom of Iberia, whose king, Artoces had been an ally of Mithridates VI of Pontus, Rome's premier enemy during the 80's, 70's and early 60's BC.
+After conquering the Kingdom of Pontus and receiving the subjugation of Tigranes II of Armenia the Romans marched on the Kingdom of Iberia, whose king, Artoces had been an ally of Mithridates VI of Pontus, Rome's premier enemy during the 80s, 70s, and early 60s BC.

 Background

 The war against Mithridates VI, king of Pontus, had now lasted for almost twenty-five years (since 89 BC).
 Both Lucius Cornelius Sulla Felix and Lucius Licinius Lucullus had fought against him, achieving numerous successes.
-But Lucullus' fortune and consensus among his troops had been wavering for too long, so much so that certain complaints about the recent military campaigns conducted in the East, without prior support from the Senate, also reached Rome, where it was decided to replace the Roman proconsul in command of his province, and to send a large part of his soldiers on leave.
+However, Lucullus' fortune and consensus among his troops had been wavering for too long, so much so that certain complaints about the recent military campaigns conducted in the East, without prior support from the Senate, also reached Rome, where it was decided to replace the Roman proconsul in command of his province, and to send a large part of his soldiers on leave.
 Lucullus thus found himself exonerated, for having dissatisfied not only his troops, but also for having antagonized the powerful faction of usurers and tax collectors in Asia.

 Meanwhile, Tigranes had retreated within his kingdom, reconquering some previously lost parts. while Mithridates also hastened to reconquer part of the ancient territories of Pontus and Lesser Armenia.
 Lucullus, who had initially attempted to follow him, was forced to turn back due to lack of supplies.

 Then it was Mithridates who counterattacked the Romans, even managing to kill many of them in battle.
 First he went against a legate of Lucullus, named Fabius, who was almost massacred together with his army, if during the battle Mithridates had not been hit by a stone on the knee and by a dart under his eye, forcing the king himself to move away from the battlefield and suspend the fighting, thus allowing Fabius and the Romans to save themselves.
 Then Fabius was closed and besieged in Cabira and freed only thanks to the intervention of a second legate, Gaius Valerius Triarius, who happened to be in those parts on his march from Asia towards Lucullus.

-It was, therefore, the turn of Lucullus' second legate, Triarius, who had come to the aid of Fabius with his army.
+Therefore, it was the turn of Lucullus' second legate, Triarius, who had come to the aid of Fabius with his army.
 Triarius, determined to pursue Mithridates, managed to beat the sovereign of Pontus during this first clash, near Comana.
 Then came winter, which interrupted all military operations on both sides.